akshell/docs/guide/db-and-fs.rst

 .. note::

-   If you haven't caught a ``DoesNotExist`` error, Akshell will display a 404 error page to the user, which is the desired behavior for the majority of cases.
+   If you haven't caught a ``DoesNotExist`` error, Akshell will display a 404 error page to a user, which is the desired behavior for the majority of cases.